 ZMesh is a bronze screen in either 9" or 12" widths that is rolled out on the floor in bendable loops.
 It can be nailed, stapled or glued down.
 It is designed to be installed directly under any type of hardwood, carpet or linoleum flooring.
 You can use wide or short plank woods, exotics or engineered.
 Even better: the Zmesh element can be directly nailed through without any effect to the system.
 The 9" Zmesh is also exclusively under shingles or non-metalic roofing for snow or ice melting.

 Tuff Cable is a insulated, stranded copper cable that has one of the lowest profiles available.
 Install it directly under your tile or attach it to the reinforcement mesh in the newest indoor floor surface, polished concrete.
-This same great element also installs outside for snow and ice melting in concrete, asphalt or under pavers bricks.
-Tuff Cable is also the only patented, under-metal roof heating element on the market.
+This same great element also installs outside for snow and ice melting in concrete, asphalt or under pavers.
+Tuff Cable is also the only approved, under-metal roof heating element on the market.

 Reliabilty against all others.
 Unlike hydronic systems, there are no furnaces to maintain, pumps/mixing valves or switching solenoids to wear out, water line fittings to leak, hoses that can crack or can be punctured.
 The entire low voltage system is state-of-the-art and has no moving parts to wear out.

 Line voltage radiant systems come with a lesser warranty and, if damaged are difficult to trace and lose their warranty if you are able to find and repair them.
 The low voltage controls allow for power failures and spikes and will shut themselves down.
 Then, bring the system back online as quickly as possible.
 Most important, both Zmesh and Tuff Cable elements are easy to repair in the event of damage.
 All of our Heatizon heating elements carry an industry exclusive 25-year non-prorated warranty.